Xtrah/IT2810-P3/README.md

 ### GraphQL

 For use of GraphQL on the client side we chose [Apollo client](https://www.apollographql.com/docs/react/why-apollo/).
-It's easy to get started as it's little setup.
-What's especially useful is the useQuery-hook they offer.
+It's little setup, and what's especially useful is the useQuery-hook they offer.
 It's intuitive sending in queries with variables, and the handling of errors and loading lets you use little code for a lot of functionality.
 It has great documentation and it's popular, making it easy to learn and use in smart ways.
-It also comes with cache.
-Queries after the initial query will first check the cache (unless the cache is customized).
-This makes queries very fast.
+It also comes with cache, which can make queries very fast.
+By default, the queries check the queries first, then the network.

+For pagination we [configured the cache](https://www.apollographql.com/docs/react/pagination/offset-based/#setting-keyargs-with-offsetlimitpagination), merging incoming data according to our key arguments.
+We also used the `fetchMore`-function from `useQuery` to call more items.

+There are many [different pagination strategies](https://www.apollographql.com/docs/react/pagination/overview/) a server can use.
+We thought offset was intuitive to use with mongodb and [suitable for this project](https://piazza.com/class/ksk8rtnewz56sh?cid=154), even though it can be less effective in [huge datasets](https://stackoverflow.com/questions/55744926/offset-pagination-vs-cursor-pagination).

 ### Chakra UI

-We chose a component library as it speeds up development giving good looking design fast.
+We wanted a component library as it speeds up development giving good looking design fast.
 We chose [Chakra UI](https://chakra-ui.com/) for its built in accessibility.
-It's also easy to set up, uses prop so it's easy to customize and it's intuitive to use.
+It's also easy to set up, uses props so it's easy to customize and it's intuitive to use.

 ### 🧪 Tests using Jest and Cypress